mingfang/terraform-provider-k8s/site/DEPRECATED/k8s_apps_v1beta1_deployment/README.md

 ######  TypeString

-Specify whether the Secret or it's keys must be defined
+Specify whether the Secret or its keys must be defined
 #### secret_name

 ######  TypeString